Koala (Year 4)

 Autumn Term 1

 I hope that you all had a relaxing and safe six weeks holiday and are ready for the new school term!
-I am really excited to be meeting and teaching you all :).
-This year, the children will have Mrs Walker and Mr Murray.
-On a Friday (either morning or afternoon - this will alternate each term), Mrs Regan will be teaching core topics, such as spellings, grammar and writing skills.
+I am really excited to be teaching you all this year!
+This year, the children will be taught by Miss Broadmore and we are supported by Mr Murray and Mrs Cripps.
+On a Thursday (either morning or afternoon - this will alternate each term), Mrs Regan will be teaching core writing and maths skills.
+She will also be teaching RE and French.
 We have so much to get through this year and will be starting as we mean to go on!

 English:

-Each week, the class will get a chance to use Times Tables Rock Stars at school, as mental calculations are so important in all aspects of mathematics!
+Times Tables will be taught twice a week and each week, the class will get a chance to use Times Tables Rock Stars at school, as mental calculations are so important in all aspects of mathematics!
 Children can also use this website at home to develop their efficiency and accuracy in times tables.
+Times Tables are incredibly important this year to prepare children for their multiplication check at the end of the year.

 Computing: Computer Systems and Networks - the Internet